gaya3arul/AzureML-MLOps/Exercise_starter_files/README.md

 The aml-exercise-pipelines-with-automated-machine-learning-step.ipynb notebook has been modified and run to create, publish and consume a pipeline.

-AML studio pipeline section showing the pipeline REST endpoint with a status of ACTIVE:
+ML studio showing the pipeline endpoint as Active:
 ![pipeline_endpoints](https://github.com/gaya3arul/operationalize-azure-ml-proj-2/blob/main/Exercise_starter_files/screenshots/pipeline-endpoint.png)

 The bankmarketing dataset with the AutoML module: